iorodeo/LED-Display_G4_Hardware_Arena/docs/arena.md

 There is also a 6-inf arenas for a MAX6960 driver (see [schematic](assets/arena_6-inf_max6960_v0p1_schematic.pdf)) available in `arena_6-inf_max6960`.
 This specific one only made it to version 0.1 and production files in the subfolder `arena_6-inf_max6960/production_v0`.

+## Development

+There are currently a few arenas in `development`.
+We describe them in more detail once we characterized them in more detail.
+Currently we call them G4.1: they are compatible with the previous systems, but solve some of the issues we faced with the Generation 4 arenas.

 ## Prototype Controller

 ![Arduino based prototype controller](assets/controller_arduino_photo.jpg){:standalone .ifr .clear data-img-class="pop"}